-The experiment was performed in Hall A at Jefferson Lab (JLab) in 2018.
-We used electron beam energies of 2.222 and 4.323 GeV~\cite{Santiesteban:2021lot} and detected scattered electrons in two high resolution spectrometers (HRSs)~\cite{Alcorn:2004sb}.
+The experiment was performed in Hall A at Jefferson Lab (JLab) in 2018 as part of the tritium suite of experiments~\cite{Arrington:2023hht}.
+We used electron beam energies of 2.222 and 4.323 GeV~\cite{Santiesteban:2021lot} and detected scattered electrons in two high-resolution spectrometers (HRSs)~\cite{Alcorn:2004sb}.
 The basic components of the spectrometers are three superconducting quadrupoles (Q) and one superconducting dipole (D) in a QQDQ configuration.
-The quadrupoles focus the electrons while the dipole disperses the electrons so their momenta can be measured.
+The quadrupoles focus the electrons, while the dipole disperses the electrons so their momenta can be measured.

-After passing the magnets, the scattered electrons go through two Vertical Drift Chambers (VDCs) where the information on the position and angle of the particles are recorded.
+After passing the magnets, the scattered electrons go through two Vertical Drift Chambers (VDCs) where information on the position and angle of the particles is recorded.
 They then pass through the trigger scintillator planes, S0 and S2, and a Cherenkov detector filled with CO$_2$ between the trigger scintillator planes.
 Finally, the preshower and shower lead glass blocks induce a cascade of pair production and bremsstrahlung and the energy of the particles can be measured.
-More detailed information of the configuration for this experiment and relevant calibrations can be found in Refs.~\cite{Li:2022fhh, cruz-torres19, cruz-torres20, santiesteban_thesis}.
-Because the acceptance of the spectrometer is limited to $\pm 3.5$\% of the central momentum, multiple HRS momentum settings were used to more completely cover the QE peak.
-The kinematics, number of settings, and extracted form factors are shown in Table~\ref{tab:kin}
+More detailed information about the configuration for this experiment and relevant calibrations can be found in Refs.~\cite{Li:2022fhh, cruz-torres19, cruz-torres20, santiesteban_thesis}.
+Because the acceptance of the spectrometer is limited to $\pm$3.5\% of the central momentum, multiple HRS momentum settings were used to more completely cover the QE peak.
+The kinematics, number of settings, and extracted form factors are shown in Table~\ref{tab:kin}.